-Rule 92.11(c) allows for the offer and acceptance of DG for carriage by air without complying with Part 92 if they are for the recreational use of a passenger.
+Rule 92.11(c) allows for the offer and acceptance of DG for carriage by air without complying with Part 92 if the DG are for the recreational use of a passenger.
 This rule prescribes several conditions for that carriage to occur.
 The intention of this provision is to allow for the carriage of small quantities of common items used by people undertaking recreational activities in the outdoors.
-This provision cannot be used to carry DG for persons who are travelling for work purposes, such as Department of Conservation (DOC) staff or contractors travelling to remote worksites by helicopter.
+This provision cannot be used to carry DG for persons who are travelling for work purposes, such as government department staff or contractors (e.g. for the Department of Conservation or regional councils) or any other workers travelling to remote worksites by helicopter.

-It is recommended that the requirements of the ICAO Technical Instructions be applied with regard to identification, packaging, packing, quantity limits, stowing, and segregation of DG carried under this provision.
+It is recommended that the requirements of the ICAO TIs be applied with regard to identification, packaging, packing, quantity limits, stowing, and segregation of DG carried under this provision.